CU Succeed Program at Palmer High School

 - Several of the CU Succeed courses are also Advanced Placement (AP) and International Baccalaureate (IB) classes.
 Both CU Succeed and AP/IB offer college options.
 Which is the better choice?
 That often depends on the college you wish to attend and how you perform in class.
 Are you good at earning a high course grade, or are you a better test taker?
 Talk with your teacher, counselor, and parent(s) to help you make the decision.
 Often, students take a course for both AP and CU Succeed credit - and that class could be an IB class too!
 The various college options don't conflict with one another; they literally provide "options" for the student.

-Registration for UCCS classes begins in January, 2021.
-CU Succeed Registration packets will be delivered to students by the end of January.
+Registration for UCCS classes begins in January, 2022.
+CU Succeed Registration packets will be delivered to students early February.

 Tranferability Between Colleges